-Here’s how different rep ranges influence your muscle-building and fat-burning results so you can build the body you want faster!
+Here’s how different rep ranges influence your muscle-building and fat-burning results so you can select the best rep range to build the body you want!

-In the cult classic movie Anchorman, when Will Ferrell’s Ron Burgundy says he can barely lift his right arm because he’s done so many biceps curls – “I don’t know if you heard me counting… I did over a thousand” – his attempt to impress Christina Applegate’s Veronica Corningstone falls well short – and not only because it serves to show his complete lack of weight-training knowledge.
+In the cult classic movie Anchorman, when Will Ferrell’s Ron Burgundy says he can barely lift his right arm because he’s done so many dumbbell biceps curls – “I don’t know if you heard me counting… I did over a thousand” – his attempt to impress Christina Applegate’s Veronica Corningstone falls well short.
+And not only because it serves to show his complete lack of weight-training knowledge.

-Because while counting to a thousand is an impressive display of concentration, it’s a less than impressive way to build bigger muscles effectively.
-To do that you need to lift a weight a certain number of times: too few and you won’t work the muscles hard enough to initiate a muscle-building response; and too many and you’ll build muscle endurance, not muscle size.
+Counting to a thousand is an impressive display of concentration.
+But it’s a less than impressive way to build bigger muscles.
+To do that you need to lift a weight a certain number of times.
+Too few and you won’t work the muscles hard enough to initiate a muscle-building response.
+Too many and you’ll build muscle endurance, not muscle size.

 So what is the ideal number of reps per set for faster hypertrophy, which is the technically name for increasing the size of your muscles?
 We’ll get to that in a minute, but first we need a quick overview of the different elements, better known as training variables, that come together to form a workout session.

-The seven key variables are: exercises; exercise order; sets; reps; weight; tempo; and rest.
-All are important and have a role to play in you building a bigger and leaner body, but reps are the most significant because the number of reps you want to perform per set will affect all the other training variables.
+The seven key weight-lifting variables are: exercises; exercise order; sets; reps; weight; tempo; and rest.
+All are important and have a role to play in you building a bigger and leaner body.
+But reps are the most significant because the number of reps you want to perform per set will affect all the other training variables.

-For instance, your target number of reps per set has a huge influence on your weight selection, because too heavy a weight means you won’t be able to do all the reps, or at the required tempo, while too light a weight means you’ll finish the set with plenty left in the tank.
+For instance, your target number of reps per set has a huge influence on your weight selection.
+Why?
+Because too heavy a weight means you won’t be able to do all the reps, or at the required tempo.
+And too light a weight means you’ll finish the set with plenty left in the tank.

 Here’s a look at each of the main rep ranges and their training effect so you can train smarter.